huangjunwen/sqlw-mysql/README.md

 - Can't handle quries like: `SELECT user.*, employee.* FROM user LEFT JOIN employee ON employee.user_id=user.id`.
 Since it use `CREATE VIEW...` to obtain result columns information but `CREATE VIEW...` does not permit duplicate column names: both `user` and `employee` have `id`.
 As a result, you have to write aliases for all columns if you want to select them all.
 - Some MySQL related issue: [Issue #123](https://github.com/xo/xo/issues/123)

 I have also looked into some ORMs.
 Many people (including me) like ORM because it's convenient.
 But this is true only when your requirement fits into ORM's design model.
-Beyond that, often you have to hand write SQL too.
+Beyond that, even not very complex sql is not supported, e.g. OUTER JOIN.

 And `sqlw-mysql` is my attempt to add some convenient to xo's approach.